scottkildall/NeoPixel-Samples/README.md

 (11) **neopixel_gradient3**: shows an animated gradient using math to adjust the gradient levels for each pixel and uses a poteniometer to adjust the speed of the animation.

 *Changes*: try changing the delay time for a faster or slower animation effect

+(12) **neopixel_sequencer** This sketch will shows 5 different sequences and effects.
+A potentiometer at pin A5 will adjust the speed of each animation.

+*Changes*: play with it, have fun!